You need to understand VA costs. This is key to scaling well while staying profitable.

 -

-VAs cost 40-60% less than in-house employees when factoring total costs, providing $26,000-70,000 in annual savings.
+VAs cost 40-60% less than in-house staff when you add up all costs.
+That's $26,000-70,000 in yearly savings.

 -